apiato/documentation/docs/features/localization.md

 ## Select Request Language {#select-request-language}

 You can select the language of the response by adding the header `Accept-Language` to the request.
-By default the `Accept-Language` is set to the language defined in `config/app.php` `locale`.
+By default, the `Accept-Language` is set to the language defined in `config/app.php` `locale`.

 Please note that `Accept-Language` only determines, that the client _would like_ to get the information in this specific